Our 360°approach to rainforest conservation

 Our Solutions

-We share the abundance of the forest with the world; through our bold and creative global initiatives, RP energizes, educates, mobilizes, and connects people all around the world.
-These programs raise awareness and engage a diverse range of audiences, from filmmakers and film-watchers to Next-gen youth, from the private sector to governments, organizations, and individuals who want to make a difference.
+We tackle these global challenges by leading bold and creative global initiatives to energize, educate, mobilize, and connect people all around the world.
+Our programs raise awareness and engage a diverse range of audiences, from filmmakers to youth, from the private sector to governments, organizations, and individuals.

 - Films for the Forest (F3) is an annual global filmmaking challenge that offers artists, NGOs, educators, and the general public a platform to engage and think about their shared responsibility to conserve the planet.
-F3 has received film submissions spanning all seven continents.
+Over the years, F3 has received film submissions spanning all seven continents.

 - Gen Z for the Trees (Z4T), started in 2020, leverages the energy and power of youth activism to move towards their groundbreaking goal of net-zero deforestation by 2030.